An Open Apology – Mellow Lane School 1977-1982

 They used both carrot and stick with me and it’s fair to say that I had no shortage of “groundings” at home.

 Unlike the relatively cushy life that I was experiencing in our modern council house in leafy Hillingdon, my parents had been brought up in the post war era of London’s East End.
-They had left a much harsher world behind in Bethnal Green, and knew exactly what I was throwing away.
+They had left a much harsher world behind in Bethnal Green (my nan grew up in a workhouse); so my parents knew exactly what I was potentially throwing away.

 Over the years I’ve often thought that schools are ideal for, a certain ‘type’ of pupil; those in the middle of a multifaceted, multidimensional set of bell-curves tend to do well.
 Those on the ends, or with specific needs tend to struggle.
 I think was near the end – but luckily not at the extreme.